dmachkar/dishankDevendra_machkar_RTL/README.md

 the module should contain two instances of modules uart_tx and uart_rx for their respective functional RTL.

-Timing and Latency
+Timing and Latency:
-The core has a reference clk which is used along with prescale input to determine the baud rate for the UART Tx/Rx transmissions.
+-The core has a reference clk which is used along with prescale input to determine the baud rate for the UART Tx/Rx transmissions.
 All other operations are done with respect to the clk signal but the transmission is to be done with the prescale dependent baud rate.
-The transmission and receiving of both protocols should follow their defined protocol start/stop conditions with respect to the timing.
+-The transmission and receiving of both protocols should follow their defined protocol start/stop conditions with respect to the timing.

 ---

-Sample solution:
+**Sample solution:**

-The easiest fix will be the prescale_reg assignment which can easily be debugged and are operator errors.
+-The easiest fix will be the prescale_reg assignment which can easily be debugged and are operator errors.
-When debugging for the data transfer, the engineer will get sign filled data bits when the datareg would be starting with bit 1. while data with data bit starting with 0 will be filled with 0, not generating an error and transferring correctly.
+-When debugging for the data transfer, the engineer will get sign filled data bits when the data_reg would be starting with bit value '1'.While data with data bit starting with 0 will be filled with 0, not generating an error and transferring correctly.
 Seeing this issue, the engineer will just change the sign filling arithmatic bit shift operator (>>>) to a logical bit shift (>>) operator fixing the error.
-The issue induced by the bit_cnt variable being assigned the DATA_WIDTH value will generate improper data packets.
+-The issue induced by the bit_cnt variable being assigned the DATA_WIDTH value will generate improper data packets.
 When observing the waveform and the spec the engineer might implement a flag variable to gate the calculation and change the internal  if else case dependent on bit_cnt:
     if(bit_cnt > 1) begin ... & bit_cnt == 1 ...
     to
     if(bit_cnt > 0) begin ... &  bit_cnt == 0 ...